-Bharath said, the customer success mindset should be cultivated from the start because proactiveness leads to an increase in revenues and profits while reactive nature focusses on saving revenue.
-Being proactive is under the company’s control while reactiveness depends on the customer’s response.
+Bharath said the customer success mindset should be cultivated from the start because proactiveness leads to an increase in revenues and profits while reactive nature focuses on saving revenue.
+Being proactive is under the company’s control while reactiveness depends on the customer’s responsibility.

 Who should be leading this Customer Success practice?

-When Customer Success function is added in your company, it is the responsibility of the whole company to make the customer successful.
+When the Customer Success function is added to your company, it is the responsibility of the whole company to make the customer successful.

-All panellists felt that to make the shift most effective it is advised that the CEO should lead the process.
-If CS leader takes the ownership, other departments will feel that they are being forced to do this so that the leader achieve his/her KRAs.
+All panelists felt that to make the shift most effective it is advised that the CEO should lead the process.
+If the CS leader takes ownership, other departments will feel that they are being forced to do this so that the leader achieves his/her KRAs.

 The VP of sales will end up giving 90% of his time to customer acquisitions which would lead to less attention being given to customer success.

-If the CEO makes a company-wide announcement on making the company customer success focussed and then give constant guidance in the initial months, the shift will be much more smooth and effective.
+If the CEO makes a company-wide announcement on making the company’s customer success focused and then gives constant guidance in the initial months, the shift will be much more smooth and more effective.

 Who should lead the Customer Success team?